thoughtspot/rest-api-sdk/sdks/typescript/DataApi.md

 # **searchData**
 > SearchDataResponse searchData(searchDataRequest)

   Version: 9.0.0.cl or later   Generates an Answer from a given data source.
-Requires at least view access to the data source object (Worksheet or View).  #### Usage guidelines  To search data, specify the data source GUID in `logical_table_identifier`.
+Requires at least view access to the data source object.  #### Usage guidelines  To search data, specify the data source GUID in `logical_table_identifier`.
 The data source can be a Worksheet, View, Table, or SQL view.
 Pass search tokens in the `query_string` attribute in the API request as shown in the following example:  ``` {   \"query_string\": \"[sales] by [store]\",   \"logical_table_identifier\": \"cd252e5c-b552-49a8-821d-3eadaa049cca\", } ```  For more information about the `query_string` format and data source attribute, see [Search data API](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_search_data_api).
 The `record_size` attribute determines the number of records to retrieve in an API call.
 For more information about pagination, record size, and maximum row limit, see [Pagination and record size settings](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_pagination_settings_for_data_and_report_api).

 ### Example